magento/pwa-studio/pwa-devdocs/src/technologies/theme-vs-storefront/index.md

 For an example of a storefront application, read about the [Venia][] storefront, a reference implementation created using PWA Studio tools.

+### Components

+Both Magento theme and PWA storefront application use pieces that are known as **components**, but each approach uses a different definition of this term.

+In Magento theme development, _components_ mostly refers to [Magento UI Components][].
+These components are standard UI elements, such as tables, buttons, and dialogs, that Magento provides to make theme development easier.

+In PWA Studio, _components_ refers to [React][] components.
+React components are modular pieces that make up a React application, such as a Magento PWA storefront.

 ## Dependency management

 A Magento theme uses a [Composer][] file to specify its dependencies and relies on Magento's file resolution mechanism to make sure the required theme files are available.